imperugo/imperugo.github.io/_posts/2014-05-21-bye-bye-wordpress-welcome-github-pages.md

 - Performance;

 I'm not saying that Wordpress is not good, I'm saying that it doesn't match my requirements.
-From my point of view (now) a blog engine is something where I can write in an easy way.
+From my point of view (now) a blog engine is something where I can write a post in an easy way.

 Moreover, in the past years I created a blog engine (never completed) based on .NET technologies, its name is **Dexter** and it's available on Github [here](https://github.com/imperugo/Dexter-Blog-Engine).
-IMHO it was better than Wordpress, but with many of the problems mentioned above (my mistake).
+IMHO it is/was better than Wordpress, but with many of the problems mentioned above (my mistake).

 Some weeks ago, [David Ebbo](https://twitter.com/davidebbo) synthesised in this [post](http://blog.davidebbo.com/2014/01/moving-to-github-pages.html)  my idea of blog engine (**for a nerd of course**)